awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-ip-address-type.md

 # IP address types for your Application Load Balancer<a name="load-balancer-ip-address-type"></a>

-You can configure your Application Load Balancer so that clients can communicate with the load balancer using IPv4 addresses only, or using both IPv4 and IPv6 addresses\.
-The load balancer communicates with targets using IPv4 addresses, regardless of how the client communicates with the load balancer\.
+You can configure your Application Load Balancer so that clients can communicate with the load balancer using IPv4 addresses only, or using both IPv4 and IPv6 addresses \(dualstack\)\.
+The load balancer communicates with targets based on the IP address type of the target group\.
 For more information, see [IP address type](application-load-balancers.md#ip-address-type)\.

-**IPv6 requirements**
+**Dualstack requirements**
-+ An internet\-facing load balancer with the `dualstack` IP address type\.
-You can set the IP address type when you create the load balancer and update it at any time\.
++ You can set the IP address type when you create the load balancer and update it at any time\.
+Note that an existing internal Application Load Balancer can't be updated to dualstack mode\.
+You must recreate the Application Load Balancer and configure it as dualstack\.
 + The virtual private cloud \(VPC\) and subnets that you specify for the load balancer must have associated IPv6 CIDR blocks\.
 For more information, see [IPv6 addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#ipv6-addressing) in the *Amazon EC2 User Guide*\.
 + The route tables for the load balancer subnets must route IPv6 traffic\.
 + The security groups for the load balancer must allow IPv6 traffic\.